cisa-cell/shoe-e-commerce-website/readme.md

 - an issue came up because we put the border like this.<br>
 <img src="imagesForReadMe/border_color_issue.png" alt="border color not changing" width="300">
 - so now we will change the border colors along with the background color of the currentProduct

+##### what's the difference between transition and transform

+- How they work together
+    - You use transform to move/scale/rotate an element.
+    - You use transition to animate the change when you update the transform property.
+- In your slider:
+    - transform moves the slider.
+    - transition makes the movement smooth.
+- when moving across different sections of a web page using anchor element,
+    - we are not using transform but rather anchor i.e we cannot apply transition to anchor since it does not contain any transform properties.
+That is where the html selector comes into play
+    (at the beginning of the styles sheet)